Day 1 Part 1 INTRODUCTION CLICK HERE

 The base station, sparkling like a jewel as the morning sun reflects and glares off the windows and car windscreens.

-We arrive onto the entrance road, braking hard, causing a momentary skid on the scree that is scattered across the road.
+We arrive onto the entrance road, braking hard, causing a momentary skid on the scree that is scattering across the road.

 We slowly cruise up to the car park, surveying the throng of activity unfolding before us.